enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/develop/email-control.md

 ```

 ## The Control Type
-The Control Type is the main definition for the Email Control, this class is responsible for processing data and also holds important meta-data about the Email Control (like alias, icon etc.).
+The Control Type is the main definition for the Email Control, this class is responsible for processing data and also holds important meta-data about the Email Control (like alias, icon, etc.).

 In the model's folder, create a class called `CustomHtmlEmailControlType.cs`